 Larry Trider "Country Soul Man" (Ranwood, 1974) (LP)

-An old-school Texas rocker who settled into a country mode, Larry Trider worked for a while in Rick Tucker's late-'50s band before going solo and cutting a series of singles in the early '60s.
-Trider had a regular gig at the Golden Nugget casino in Las Vegas when he recorded this album, backed by his own, local Lone Star band.
-I guess this was his shot at making it big, and although the record failed to chart, it's still a nice legacy for this little-known artist.
+Great record by an old-school Texas rocker who settled into a country mode.
+Larry Trider worked for a while in Rick Tucker's late-'50s band before going solo and cutting a series of singles in the early '60s -- he had a regular gig at the Golden Nugget casino in Las Vegas when he recorded this album, backed by his own, local Lone Star band.
+I guess this was his shot at making it big, and although the record failed to chart, it's still a nice legacy for this little-known artist, a rock-solid twang-and-tears record from a time (and on a label) not known for true-country grit.
 Trider remained a regional artist for the rest of his musical career, spending a hefty chunk of the '70s leading the house band at the Red Raider nightclub in Lubbock, Texas before retiring to a non-musical career in Vegas.
 There are a lot of cover tunes on here, including some straight-up hippie stuff ("Teach Your Children," "Train Leaves Here") and an opening track that was no doubt a bit of an anthem for Mr. Trider back when he sang it, "Barroom Star."

 LaVerne Tripp "Sings Country Soul" (QCA/Queen City Albums, 1970) (LP)